learn-co-curriculum/phase-4-deploying-rails-react-to-heroku/README.md

 A big part of the deployment process is automating features like this to make future deployments easier.
-We could have handled this process manually by running some additional commands on the Heroku server after deploying, but then other developers would need to remember to run those same steps any time changes are made to the React app.
+We could have handled this process manually by running some additional commands on the Heroku server after deploying, but then we (or other developers) would need to remember to run those same steps any time changes are made to the React app.

 ## Conclusion